heodol/NewyorkCoin/README.md

 93f55a2fbc1082641fc8d99f9b3be182e46bd180f8e680fb69335d0b334fdf7a
 ```

-This runs the binary, `newyorkcd`, with no command arguments.

-`-d`: daemonize the container.
-Run `docker logs 93f55a2fbc -f` to tail the standard output.
+### Start the container on either mainnet or testnet:
+Run docker with the config provided in either docker/mainnet of docker/testnet.
+Feel free to modifiy the files or create a new on in a different path
+`docker run -d -v $(pwd)/docker/mainnet:/root/.newyorkc/ newyorkcoind:v1.0.3`

-`-v`: persist the data in your host machine.
-Example: `docker run -d -v $(pwd)/docker/data:/root/.newyorkc/ newyorkcoind:v1.0.3`
+With: `-v`: persist the data in your host machine.

-Be sure to have the newyorkc.conf is in the $(pwd)/docker/data folder.
+Be sure to have the newyorkc.conf is in the $(pwd)/docker/mainnet folder.